Tour Highlights

 Excluded: Gratuities, personal expenses.

-Day 6 (Jan 18) – Quito
+Day 6 (Jan 18) – San Cristóbal Island

-Included: Breakfast, accommodations.
+Included: Breakfast, Accommodations.

 Excluded: Gratuities, personal expenses.

-Free time on the island.
-Accommodations Hotel Fiesta Galapagos* on Santa Cruz Island.
+Accommodations Hotel Mainao* on Santa Cruz Island.

 Not Included: Gratuities, personal expenses.